 Key takeaways for B2B Marketers: Bringing users together creates meaningful connections and critical mass around a particular topic.
 User conferences build authority within vertical sectors and are a catalyst for bringing the best minds together under one brand.
 Companies can position their brand as an industry authority by leveraging the power of user conferences.

-Lean Startup: Networking Events
+4. Lean Startup: Networking Events

-Spotify Diversify: Recruitment Events
+5. Spotify Diversify: Recruitment Events

 Key takeaways for B2B event marketers: One might consider hosting an HR-related event designed to attract top talent.
 Using events like these can also be a great way to draw qualified candidates to your business while promoting the message that your company is inclusive and committed to diversity.

-Apple Worldwide Developer Conference: Product Launches
+6. Apple Worldwide Developer Conference: Product Launches

 No event list would be complete without the mention of the eponymous Apple Worldwide Developer Conference (WWDC).
 Hosted by the technology giant since 1983, WWDC brings together some of the most influential minds in the technology industry and generates buzz for its new products by revealing them at this exciting annual showcase.
-The event includes numerous value-added activities, such as keynote speakers, co-team stations, hands-on developer labs, and networking sessions.
+The event includes numerous value-added activities, including keynote speakers, co-team stations, hands-on developer labs, and networking sessions.

-Google’s CES 2018: Trade Shows
+7. Google’s CES 2018: Trade Shows

-Caption: A gumball machine installed as part of Googles CES trade Show 2018
+Caption: A gumball machine installed as part of Googles CES Trade Show 2018

 Other Types of Event Marketing

-Pop-up installations
+Pop-up Installations

 Hosting a pop-up shop or pop-up experience is an exciting way to connect with consumers through experiences.
-A recent Forrester Research study finds that over half of all consumers consider in-person shopping a key element to completing their purchase journey.
+A recent Forrester Research study finds that over half of all consumers consider in-person shopping a pivotal element to completing their purchase journey.

 Typically, pop-up shops are the domain of consumer-facing brands, like the Kylie Cosmetics pop-up in Los Angeles.
 However, B2B brands also stand to benefit from pop-ups in relevant contexts.
 For example, a branded pop-up coffee stand at a top tech conference can be a huge marketing opportunity for a smaller tech brand looking to scale.